mvanetten/phonenotes/README.md

-# Wordpress Example Plugin using the CRUD method.
+# Phone Notes - A Wordpress Example Plugin

+The plugin register a Phone Call you've made.
+You can add the following information to the call.
+Name of the caller, Phone Nuber, Date and Time of the caller and notes.

+In this example i'm ussing the CRUD method.
+CRUD stands for Create, Read, Update and Delete.
+They are the four basic functions of persistent storage.

-## This plugin shows :
+## This plugin shows you the following  :
+   - how to install a plugin.
-   - how to create a custom table in the WordPress database
+   - how to create a custom table in the WordPress database.
-   - how to Create, Read, Update and Delete a item in the database
+   - how to Create, Read, Update and Delete a item in the database.
+   - how to secure your data.
    - how to add custom javascripts and stylesheets to the plugin.
-   - how to use the WordPress hooks
+   - how to use the WordPress hooks.
-   - how to genereate a PDF file
+   - how to genereate a PDF file.
-   - how to smile